simonq80/CS4032-Lab-3/README.md

-# CS4032-Lab-2
+# CS4032-Lab-3

-Should not need to be compiled, though can be done with stack by runnung compile.sh.
+Should not need to be compiled, though can be done with stack by running compile.sh.

 Run using start.sh followed by the desired port number